Stanford's School of Medicine E4C program is based on the core values of Compassion, Advocacy, Responsibility, and Empathy.

 Chad Anderson, MS, PA-C

-Clinical Assistant Professor of Medicine, Area of Expertise: Emergency Medicine, Hospitalist Medicine
+Clinical Assistant Professor of Medicine.
+Areas of Expertise: Emergency Medicine, Hospitalist Medicine

-Clinical Assistant Professor of Medicine, Area of Expertise: Primary Care Medicine
+Clinical Assistant Professor of Medicine.
+Area of Expertise: Pediatric Neurology

 Jennifer Hunter, MPAS, PA-C

-Clinical Assistant Professor of Medicine, Area of Expertise: Emergency Medicine
+Clinical Assistant Professor of Medicine.
+Areas of Expertise: Emergency Medicine, Adult Congenital Heart Disease